-- A. Application for curricular club (appropriate for grades K-12)

-- 1. Names of applicants-faculty members or students or both

-- Club name

-- 3. Explain relationship/connection to the curriculum

-- 4. Statement of purpose

-- 5. Statement of goals

-- 6. Statement of (proposed) activities

-- 7. Statement of "type" of club (see 53A-11-1204(3)(C))

-- 8. Proposed budget

-- 9. Will try-outs be required?
+- A. Application for curricular club (appropriate for grades K-12) - 1.
+Names of applicants-faculty members or students or both - 2.
+Club name - 3.
+Explain relationship/connection to the curriculum - 4.
+Statement of purpose - 5.
+Statement of goals - 6.
+Statement of (proposed) activities - 7.
+Statement of "type" of club (see 53A-11-1204(3)( c)) - 8.
+Proposed budget - 9.
+Will try-outs be required?
 Times/places, if available - 10.
 Proposed meeting times, dates, places - 11.
 Will membership be extended to students who do not attend the school?
-If so, assurance as to additional parent consent requirements. - B. Application for non-curricular club (only appropriate for grades 7-12) - 1.
+If so, assurance as to additional parent consent requirement. - B. Application for non-curricular club (only appropriate for grades 7-12) - 1.
 Names of applicants (minimum of 3) - 2.
 Club name - 3.
 Statement of purpose - 4.
 Statement of goals - 5.
 Statement of (proposed) activities - 6.
-Statement of "type" of club (see 53A-11-1205(3)(0) - 7.
+Statement of "type" of club (see 53A-11-1205(3)( c) - 7.
 Proposed budget, including proposed source and use of funds - 8.
 Proposed meeting times, dates, places - 9.
 Will try-outs be required?
 Times/location, if available - 10.
-Assurance that all materials distributed in club meetings will be delivered to Pacific Heritage Academy Administration no later than 24 hours after each club meeting and parents who request may have the opportunity to review materials. - 11.
-Assurance that club membership will be limited to students who attend the school.
-C. Set timelines for both club applications D. Establish contact people and locations for picking up applications and turning them in; indicate if applications are available online.
+Assurance that all materials distributed in club meetings will be delivered to Pacific Heritage Academy Administration no later than 24 hours after each club meeting and parents who request may have opportunity to review materials. - 11.
+Assurance that club membership will be limited to students who attend the school. - C. Set timelines for both club applications - D. Establish contact people and locations for picking up applications and turning them in; indicate if applications are available online.

 III.
-Set standards for Use of School Buildings and Resources by Clubs and include such items as:
+Set standards for use of school buildings and resources by clubs and include such items as:

-- rooms, equipment, outside facilities that are available for use by the clubs; - what clubs must do to schedule rooms; - responsibilities that clubs have to maintain order and clean up after their meetings or activities; - what activities or resources are available to clubs to recruit members and/or - announce their meetings; - access to school websites, directories, communication systems, yearbooks, etc.; - any financial support from school available to which types of clubs; - Note 53A-11-1208 which further explains school involvement with certain clubs.
+- rooms, equipment, outside facilities that are available for use by the clubs; - what clubs must do to schedule rooms; - responsibilities that clubs have to maintain order and clean up after their meetings - or activities;

+- what activities or resources are available to clubs to recruit members and/or - announce their meetings; - access to school websites, directories, communication systems, yearbooks, etc.; - any financial support from school available to which types of clubs; - note 53A-11-1208 which further explains school involvement with certain clubs.

 IV.
-Establish standards for Advisor Selection and Participation with Clubs
+Establish standards for advisor selection and participation with clubs